bovvver/sneaker-store/README.md

 - go to cart and click 'Checkout',
 - go forward and finish your order.
 > :warning: **Disclaimer**: Remember that this is educational project.
 I'm so sorry, but I won't send you any product :grin:

+## Features to do in future
+- connect to real database or API,
+- add tests,
+- refactor some code,
+- beautify the site with additional animations.

 ## Credits
 Packages used to complete this project: